 to a record-breaking £35.6 million.
 Leading the way was the extraordinarily original 1928 supercharged 'S' Type Mercedes-

-Benz, which realized £2.8 million.
-Almost without precedent for motor cars of its age and type, the dark battleship gray car was owned
+Benz, which realised £2.8 million.
+Almost without precedent for motor cars of its age and type, the dark battleship grey car was owned

 by the same family from new and had never been restored, retaining its original blue leather upholstery in its entirety.